Lessons, a full licence and one year driving experience can reduce the cost of young drivers’ car insurance

 Coverinaclick.ie say that young drivers face greater challenges than other drivers when securing the best value on the market, which is why nine times out of 10, they would be better off using a broker with access to the often much cheaper Lloyds market for them, rather than just being limited to direct insurers based here.

 Mr. Hehir explained,

 “There is limited competition in the first-time market – a first-time driver might only have five insurers looking to quote, whereas a driver with a full no claims bonus could have 15+ insurers looking to quote for their business.
-Basically, these drivers need to know where to look as it’s a bit of a niche market, what’s more not all brokers will specialise in this category – you need to find one who has rate agreements in place with specialist insurers who will do young driver a decent ‘deals’.”
+Basically, these drivers need to know where to look as it’s a bit of a niche market, what’s more not all brokers will specialize in this category – you need to find one who has rate agreements in place with specialist insurers who will do young driver a decent ‘deals’.”

 Top tips for young and/or new drivers

 “There are several steps drivers can take to ensure they get the best value motor insurance premium.
-Moving from a provisional to a full licence has definite cost cutting benefits, and drivers can save up to 30% on their premiums simply by achieving their full licence.
+Moving from a provisional to a full license has definite cost-cutting benefits, and drivers can save up to 30% on their premiums simply by achieving their full licence.
 The advent of the N-plate (a compulsory disc to be displayed for newly qualified drivers for a period of two years), has had little impact, and no insurer has indicated any changes/or new rates based on the new ‘N’ plate law.”

 - Get lessons – discounts will be offered by certain insurers for drivers who have completed 12 lessons from a qualified driver instructor

 - Get your full licence

 - If possible plan ahead – try get experience by being added to a parent’s policy for a period to help get the driving test.
 While traditionally most insurers will insist on a full year, some providers offer discounts to young drivers who have six months’ experience on their parent’s policy

 - Look at the model and engine size of the car you are going to buy.
 Don’t be afraid to ask for different quotes for various cars